 What ISA 580 requires and what it does not

 ISA 580 establishes two categories of written representations.
-The first category (ISA 580.10–11) covers management's acknowledgement of its responsibilities: responsibility for the preparation of the financial statements in accordance with the applicable framework, responsibility for internal control relevant to the preparation of financial statements free from material misstatement, and confirmation that all relevant information and access have been provided to the auditor.
+The first category ( ISA 580.10 -11) covers management’s acknowledgement of its responsibilities.
+Responsibility for the preparation of the FS in accordance with the applicable framework, responsibility for internal control relevant to the preparation of FS free from material misstatement, confirmation that all relevant information and access have been provided to the auditor, and confirmation that all transactions have been recorded.
 These representations are mandatory on every engagement.
 If management refuses to provide them, ISA 580.20 requires the auditor to disclaim the opinion.
 There is no middle ground.

-The second category (ISA 580.13) covers additional representations the auditor determines are necessary to support other audit evidence.
+The second category ( ISA 580.13 ) covers additional representations the auditor determines are necessary to support other audit evidence.
 These are engagement-specific.
-They depend on the risks identified, the judgments made, and the areas where audit evidence from other sources is limited.
-The distinction matters because the first category carries a nuclear consequence (disclaimer), while the second category carries a scope limitation consequence (qualified opinion or disclaimer depending on materiality and pervasiveness, per ISA 580.19).
+They depend on the risks identified and the areas where audit evidence from other sources is limited.
+The distinction matters because the first category carries a nuclear consequence (disclaimer), while the second category carries a scope limitation consequence (qualified opinion or disclaimer depending on materiality and pervasiveness, per ISA 580.19 ).

-What ISA 580 does not require: the representation letter is not a substitute for audit procedures.
-ISA 580.A1 states directly that written representations do not provide sufficient appropriate audit evidence on their own about any of the matters with which they deal.
+What ISA 580 does not require.
+The rep letter is not a substitute for audit procedures.
 A representation that inventory is fairly stated does not replace an inventory count.
 A representation that provisions are complete does not replace testing the provision calculations.
-If the auditor is relying on the representation letter as the primary evidence for a material balance, the file has a scope limitation regardless of whether the letter is signed.
+If the auditor is relying on the rep letter as the primary evidence for a material balance, the file has a scope limitation regardless of whether the letter is signed.

 The mandatory representations: what every letter must contain

-ISA 580.10–11 and the illustrative letter in ISA 580 Appendix 2 provide the baseline.
-Every representation letter must include these paragraphs, adapted for the applicable financial reporting framework.
+ISA 580.10 -11 and the illustrative letter in ISA 580 Appendix 2 provide the baseline.
+Every rep letter must include these paragraphs, adapted for the applicable financial reporting framework.

-Management confirms it has provided the auditor with all information relevant to the preparation of the financial statements as agreed in the terms of the engagement, that all transactions have been recorded and reflected in the financial statements, and that the auditor has been given access to all relevant records and personnel.
+Management confirms it has provided the auditor with all information relevant to the preparation of the FS as agreed in the terms of the engagement, that all transactions have been recorded and reflected in the FS, and that the auditor has been given access to all relevant records and personnel.
 This is not a formality.
-If a reviewer finds that management withheld information during the audit (for example, an undisclosed related party transaction), the signed representation letter is evidence that management made a false statement.
-The auditor's reliance on it becomes the question.
+If a reviewer finds that management withheld information during the audit (for example, an undisclosed related party transaction), the signed rep letter is evidence that management made a false statement.
+The auditor’s reliance on it becomes the question.

 Engagement-specific representations required by other ISAs